Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 As you can see, there are many ways to save money on your car expenses.
 If careful, you can keep your car budget lower than most people think.
 I hope that these tips will help you save more!

 Including parking but not depreciation, we are spending about 4500 CHF each year on transportation in our car.
 It is not negligible, but this is not that much, either.
 Our transportation budget is quite low in our budget.
-Most people I know are spending significantly more than that on their transportation budget.
+Most people I know spend significantly more than that on their transportation budget.

 Some of you probably think that I should have mentioned not having a car as a way to save money.
 But I am talking about people that have to have a car.
 And I do not believe that cars are evil like many people.
 And I especially do not think that everybody should live in cities and use public transportation.